Combining forces with the Doctoral College

 Sharing common interests through consulting or expert assignments*.

-Companies and institutions can thus benefit from highly qualified personnel, and the assignment allows doctoral students to enrich their professional experience.
+Companies and institutions can thus benefit from highly qualified personnel, and the assignment allows doctoral candidates to enrich their professional experience.

 *When recruiting a doctor or an expert, under certain conditions you may benefit from the Research Tax Credit (CIR).